chibui015/kho/Barcode-Contents.md

 ### vCard

-[vCard](http://en.wikipedia.org/wiki/VCard) format has been used as well to encode contact information, though it is more verbose.
+[vCard](https://en.wikipedia.org/wiki/VCard) format has been used as well to encode contact information, though it is more verbose.

 ## SMS

 Much like an e-mail address, one can encode an SMS shortcode or number by creating an sms URI.
 For example to create a link to the number 12345 one would encode `sms:12345`.
-See this [draft of the SMS URI specification](http://www.ietf.org/internet-drafts/draft-wilde-sms-uri-14.txt) for details.
+See [RFC 5724](https://www.ietf.org/rfc/rfc5724.txt) for details.

 Likewise `SMSTO:` URLs have been observed in the wild, though I am still looking for an official specification for it.
 Follow this with the number to SMS.